 $125 for Providence caregivers, $250 for non-Providence participants.

-Refund Policy: This course is available immediately upon purchase, therefore, no refunds will be offered.
+Refund Policy: No refunds will be offered.

 Contact Hours: This course qualifies for 7.0 hours for Physical Therapists, Physical Therapy Assistants, Occupational Therapists, Occupational Therapy Assistants and Speech and Language Pathologists in Oregon and Washington.
 Certificates of attendance will be issued to all participants completing the CEU requirements.